What is a Private Hire Driver's Licence?

 Copies of the private hire driver policy and conditions and the 1970 byelaw for hackney carriages and motor vehicles let for hire are available below.

 The licensing team has a responsibility to ensure that licensed drivers are fit and proper persons to hold such licences, given the circumstances of their employment.
 In order to assist in making such decisions, a check is made with the Disclosure and Barring Service before a licence application is determined, and thereafter on a three-yearly basis.
+Applicants will normally be expected to subscribe to the DBS update service (see link below) and remain subscribed whilst they remain licensed.

 A note of the city council's current guidelines on convictions of licensed drivers can be found below.